KMahoney/kmahoney.github.io/_posts/2020-10-29-state-diff.md

 transformations.

-A potential downside is that if there is a bug in the diff or imperative layer, and the actions don't bring the actual state in line with the desired state, it can cause escalating problems as each run tries and fails to correct the situation.
+A potential downside is that if there is a bug in the diff or imperative layer and the actions don't bring the actual state in line with the desired state, it can cause escalating problems as each run tries and fails to correct the situation.
 Also, some implementations, such as React's virtual DOM, mirror the actual state because it is